mezorian/FactCheckingResearch/README.md

 # FakeNewsResearch
-A repository to put all research on fake-news into
+A repository to put all researches on fake-news into